-We live in a golden age of 2D platformers.
-With so many of them to choose from, how can you tell which ones are worth playing?
+We live in a golden age of 2D platformers and with so many of them to choose from, how can you tell which ones are worth playing?
 Something as unique as Typoman definitely stands out so let's see how it stacks up to the competition.

 You wouldn't expect a word-based puzzle platformer to have such a dark atmosphere yet Typoman can be downright dastardly at times.
 Enemies will literally rip your head off while eerie music quietly plays in the background.
 It's unexpectedly diabolical which actually works in its favour.
 Seeing what looms in the darkness as you advance will keep your curiosity piqued for every second of gameplay.
 Who is Typoman?
 Why is he here?
 What's he trying to do?
 In the end, you could probably fill in the blanks yourself but I prefer to just leave it as it is; a desolate world where a figure made of letters defies all odds to achieve something awesome.

 Although the entire game can be completed in well under a couple of hours, I found it satisfying and memorable enough to be a worthwhile adventure.
 All of the various gameplay scenarios and strange scenes that roll out as you play are fantastically well implemented.
 Coming across a small factory that manufactures letters then running for your life from an advancing inferno is nothing short of thrilling.
 Then, you may witness an odd event where an evil entity approaches only to be warded off by some sort of guardian angel.
 From tricky puzzles to unexplainable twists and turns, you'll find it hard not to stay glued to your television until the end.